Super heavy-lift launch vehicle: Cancelled designs

 The American Saturn MLV family of rockets was proposed in 1965 by NASA as successors to the Saturn V rocket.
 It would have been able to carry up to 160,880 kg to low Earth orbit.
-The Nova designs were also studied by NASA before the agency chose the Saturn V in the early 1960s.
+The Nova designs were also studied by NASA before the agency chose the Saturn V in the early 1960s Nova was cancelled in 1964 and had reusable variants.